corsa-center/corsa-center.github.io/docs/meetings/foundations-wg.md

 title: CASS Foundations Working Group (Foundations Forum)
 ---

-The foundations forum is an open forum for projects to meet and share experiences with joining or membership of an open-source software foundation (e.g. NumFOCUS, High Peformance Software Foundation, etc.)
+The foundations forum is an open forum for projects to meet and share experiences with joining or membership in an open-source software foundation (e.g., NumFOCUS, High Peformance Software Foundation, etc.)

 We will generally try to structure these forums around:
 - Benefits of software foundations